-The program offers equine-assisted therapy that includes groundwork, bonding, and riding within the supportive community of veterans, active military, and other volunteers.
+LH offers equine-assisted therapy that includes groundwork, bonding, and riding within the supportive community of veterans, active military, and other volunteers.
 Besides being great outdoor exercise, riding helps build overall strength, improve gait, flexibility, core strength and balance.
 It also helps rebuild confidence and self-esteem and can help ease the period of readjustment many experience when returning to civilian life.
-The program works well alone or in conjunction with other forms of treatment.

 The Program is based on a success of pilot programs at Ft.
 Hood in Texas and Ft.
 Myer in Virginia, where the United States Army’s 3rd Infantry Regiment Caisson Platoon is headquarted.
 In 2007, the Professional Association of Therapeutic Horsemanship International (PATH Intl.) began working with Army personnel to develop Horses for Heroes.
 PATH Intl. is the premier organization that trains instructors to work with people of all ages who have physical or psychological challenges.

-Lessons being with grooming, tacking and groundwork, then riding.
+Classes begin with grooming, tacking and groundwork, then riding.
 Groundwork is an intense communication that establishes the human as the leader and establishes a bond between horse and rider.
 It is based on hierarchy of the herd and teaches the horse to trust the rider and look to him or her for instruction and safety.
-Each lesson begins with horse and rider, both on the ground, completing exercises that bond the two together.
-This helps the rider improve focus for himself and the horse and to practice a form of subtle communication that is based on sensitivity and patience.
+Each class begins with horse and rider, both on the ground, completing exercises that bond the two together.
+This helps the rider improve focus for him/herself and the horse and to practice a form of subtle communication that is based on sensitivity and patience.
 This can be an important skill, especially for those suffering from post traumatic stress disorder (PTSD).

-Each week the lesson starts with groundwork and bonding exercises.
+Each week the class starts with groundwork and bonding exercises.
 As the weeks progress, the rider will learn more about communicating with the horse and basic horsemanship and equitation (riding skills).
-The instructors’ weekly lesson plans will be adjusted to best support the individual riders’ specific need and progress.
+The weekly classes will be adjusted to best support the individual rider’s specific need and progress.
 Each rider will receive plenty of one-on-one time with the instructor, especially in the early sessions.
 Upon completion of the 8-week session, riders are more than welcome to start another session, participate in trial rides, and continue their journey and new-found relationship with the horse.
 As riders progress, they can also choose to increase their riding skills and give back to others by working with other veterans, active military or riders participating in Listening Horse.